AtanasBondzhakov/rock-world/README.md

 ![Image](https://github.com/user-attachments/assets/548dc7a9-956f-478a-bb23-519abbca9c51)

 ### Create Page
-- The Create page allows users to add new albums to the collection.
+- The Create page allows logged in users to add new albums to the collection.
 It features a form where users can input album details such as the album title, band name, genre, album cover image...
 Once all required fields are filled, users can submit the form to create a new album.
 An error message is shown when the requirements are not met.

 ![Image](https://github.com/user-attachments/assets/a45618f7-b4d3-4580-be8f-58778f70d83f)

 ### Album Details Page
 - The Details Page provides users with comprehensive information about a specific album.
-Below the album information users can view and leave comments about the album.
+Below the album information logged in users can leave comments about the album.
 Additionally users have the option to add the album to their favorites.
 If the user is the owner of the album they have the ability to edit or delete the album.

 **Details Album**
 ![Image](https://github.com/user-attachments/assets/475b2963-ba66-493c-aa0c-caeb4739c715)